 2) Observations in games such as the latest Battlefield and Tomb Raider titles (and movies in written reviews as a form of lower frame rate testing).
 I actually play a greater variety of content than that and don’t always actively review using all of the content.
 I really like to just use a monitor as normally as possible, including a good dose of gaming, for 2-3 weeks and documenting my findings as I go.
 With games like this, you’ll encounter a huge array of transitions.
 There are potentially pixel transitions with 256 shade levels to consider in and no reviewer will be considering the full range of transitions.
 I don’t expect them to of course, but sometimes I might observe certain weaknesses such as overshoot during quite specific transitions.
 These may be missed off if they don’t happen to coincide with the values another reviewer tests.
 Usually the most obnoxious issues will be covered with the common shade levels tested, however.

-So the testing methodologies used by different websites differ tremendously.
+So the testing response time measurement methodologies used by different websites differ tremendously.
 All methods have some merit, but I do feel some have gone to extremes to collect “data for the sake of data” and can ultimately mislead people.
 I see my own testing as complimentary to other testing as I do things very differently.
 I always seek user feedback for models I review to make sure I’m providing the right sort of balance in my reviews in this area.
 It’s why I used the Gigabyte M27Q as a reference in the 32QHD165 review and referred to it as a model which “offers a level of responsiveness many are comfortable with”.
 The Corsair was quite a bit stronger than that baseline, too.
 Ultimately, sensitivity to weaknesses in pixel responsiveness and overshoot varies.
 But I am frequently reassured and frankly humbled by this feedback – it seems I strike a good balance here and accurately convey what people can expect from a monitor in practice.
 I’d recommend using all the data available to you from all these sources to help build up a picture, but don’t be afraid to question those potentially misleading extremes.October 2, 2021 at 7:46 am #66374Gigamike

 Yeah i favor your tests more over HUB.
 Timings themselves are so difficult to quantify exactly how it looks when used in practice.
 Thats where i wish theyd do a UFO ghosting/actual filming of the motion while in use.
 Keep up the good work!October 3, 2021 at 7:46 am #66384sayhejcu